Aspects of the Novel: A Novel

 Slavitt’s seventeenth novel, Aspects of the Novel: A Novel, is both a look at depression from the inside and a reflection on the novel and its relationship to life.
 As George Garrett says, “It explodes the idea of the novel while defining and celebrating it.
 For pleasure and, yes, for instruction, there is nothing else like it.”

 The novelist narrator of Aspects of the Novel: A Novel has a mind that spins characters out of students’ names as they are announced at his son’s graduation.
 Why?
-Well, depression often involves a mind that won’t stop spinning.
-And for the narrator, the alternative is experiencing the anxiety of being there with his ex-wife, his guilt for his sister’s absence (they aren’t on speaking terms), and his painful memories of other family relationships.
+Well, for the narrator, the alternative is experiencing the anxiety of being there with his ex-wife, his guilt for his sister’s absence (they aren’t on speaking terms), and his painful memories of other family relationships.

 Yet the anxieties follow him wherever his mind wanders.
 Two more family events occur in this three-section novel: his ex-father-in-law’s funeral and his son’s wedding.